-^{}Online course start dates are offered quarterly.
-Two credit courses run 4 weeks, while four credit courses will be 8-16 weeks based on content and supervised experiential learning requirements.
+^{}Two credit courses run 4 weeks, while four credit courses will be 8-16 weeks based on content and supervised experiential learning requirements.

 Assessment of Prior Learning

 Supervised Experiential Learning.
 Nutrition and dietetics experiences completed prior to the start of the program will not be considered as replacements of the program's required applied experiences.